wanjaiya/my-portfolio/README.md

-Creating My Portfolio with React and Tailwind
+Creating My Portfolio with React and Tailwind.
+Intial trial project